Regge trajectory relations for the universal description of the heavy-light systems: diquarks, mesons, baryons and tetraquarks: Universal description of the heavy-light systems

 \subsection{Heavy-light baryons}

 In the diquark picture, the baryons consisting of one light quark and one heavy diquark or consisting of one heavy quark and one light diquark are denoted as the heavy-light baryons and belong to the heavy-light systems.
-Taken as examples of the heavy-light baryons, $\Lambda_c^{+}$ and $\Lambda_b^0$ are discussed in this subsection.
-The experimental data and the theoretical values are listed in Tables \ref{tab:br} and \ref{tab:bo}.
-The formula (\ref{massform}) is employed to fit the radial and orbital {\rts} for $\Lambda_c^{+}$ and $\Lambda_b^0$, respectively.
-For the radial {\rts}, there is only one point on the {\rts} for $\Lambda_c^{+}$ and for $\Lambda_b^0$, therefore, $c_{fn_r}$ takes the theoretical value, $c_{fn_r}=1$. $c_{fl}=0.925$ for the $\Lambda_b^0$ orbital {\rt} is equal to that for the $\Lambda_c^{+}$ orbital {\rt}.

-The fitted baryon {\rts} are shown in Fig. \ref{fig:bro}.
-We can see that both the experimental and theoretical data are in agreement with the linear fit in the {\rtp} plane.
-This manifests that the {\rt} relation (\ref{massform}) is appropriate for baryons $\Lambda_c^{+}$ and $\Lambda_b^0$, and it is expected to be also appropriate for other heavy-light baryons .
+Employing (\ref{rtmeson}) with (\ref{rtft}) and (\ref{mrtf}) with (\ref{mrfp}) to the heavy-light baryons, the {\rts} are fitted.
+The used data are listed in Table \ref{tab:bm} and the fitted values are in Table \ref{tab:fitparameters}.
+The fitted {\rts} are in Fig. \ref{fig:br}.